KindredSoul/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+    Accessibility means that a web page can be used by almost anyone, handicapped or otherwise.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+    A screen reader or relevant audio ques, options to enlarge text or other items of interest, and multiple methods of conveying information separately from the main presentation are ways of ensuring a site is accessible

 3. How would you explain the concept of a variable to someone new to programming?

+    A variable is how you store relevant information for future use, be it temporary or permanent

 4. What is the purpose of using functions in code?

+    The purpose of functions is to allow developers to create a block of organized, reusable code to execute a related action.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.